sudo-kraken/MeshCleaner/README.md

 pip install -r requirements.txt
 ```

-Note: the `requirements.txt` can be generated from the lock when needed:
+The `requirements.txt` can be generated from the lock when needed:

 ```bash
 uv export --format requirements-txt --output requirements.txt